arj03/ssb-browser-core/README.md

 By specifying this, only a subset of messages for feeds are potentially stored.
 This means it will not be possible to sync these feeds to other nodes.

+### syncOnlyFeedsFollowing

+When set, sync will only synchronize feeds you are directly following instead of all known feeds.
+Default to false.

 ## db